joshkitt/cloud-certification/aws/aws-csaa.md

     - API gateway verifies identity
     - Only helps with authentication, not authorization

-## Direct Connect
+### Direct Connect
-Establish a private, dedicated network connection from your premises to AWS - IPSECTunnel
+Establish a private, dedicated network connection from your private data center to AWS
+- IPSECTunnel

-## Bastion Hosts
+### Bastion Hosts
 jump box

 Put one in your public subnet to authenticate and access your other servers